 Moving to the Next Stage

 Your organization will have to evolve beyond your current system to ensure that the data populating your financial reports are completely accurate.
 One of the key initiatives here is getting rid of inefficient modes of communication, such as email, that promote the spreading of various sources of truth via outdated spreadsheets.
+Additionally, you will want to aim to try to move away of relying solely on Excel for your data management and analysis.
+More on that in the eBook below.
 You also need to eliminate the delay in data available throughout the company.

 Identifying the real truth of your organization's financial information requires complete data integration between your ERP and your financial reporting solution.
 In doing so, you'll realize three pivotal benefits: